On the Parameterised Complexity of Induced Multipartite Graph Parameters: Induced Multipartite Graph Parameters

 Hence both treewidth and pathwidth satisfy property \textbf{P2} with \mbox{$f_k(n)=(k-1)n$}, completing the proof. \end{proof}

-We remark that several parameters listed in the above lemma are hereditary (in the sense that we defined earlier: that is, they are monotonically non-increasing with respect to taking induced subgraphs), while minimum degree, vertex connectivity, and edge connectivity are induced multipartite graph parameters but are not hereditary.
-Some other natural graph invariants are not induced multipartite graph parameters, including the chromatic number $\chi(G)$, clique number $\omega(G)$ and domination number $\gamma(G)$.
-These parameters satisfy \textbf{P1}. but do not satisfy \textbf{P2}, since
+We remark that several parameters listed in the above lemma are monotone (in the sense that we defined earlier: that is, they are monotonically non-increasing with respect to taking subgraphs), while minimum degree, vertex connectivity, and edge connectivity are induced multipartite graph parameters but are not monotone.
+Some other natural graph invariants are not induced multipartite graph parameters, including the chromatic number $\chi(G)$, clique number $\omega(G)$, and domination number $\gamma(G)$.
+These parameters satisfy \textbf{P1} but do not satisfy \textbf{P2}, since

 and hence the corresponding function \mbox{$f_k(n)=k$} is not injective.